Azure/AppService/_posts/2020-08-31-AzMon-AppServiceAppLogs.md

 ## Add log message to your web app

 To start using this log type, you need to [update the Web.config file](#update-web-config) and [add log statements to your code](#add-logs-to-code).
-Then you can route logs to Log Analyics, Event Hubs, or a Storage Account.
+Then you can route logs to Log Analytics, Event Hubs, or a Storage Account.

 ### Update your Web.config file <a name="update-web-config"></a>